-- 15. Unless expressly indicated otherwise, a duly-completed Form P-1 "Notice of Petition" must be sent by email to the Chief Justice and filed in paper form at the SSMU office no more than five days after: - a. the event that is the cause for the petition; or - b. learning of the event that is the cause for the petition. - 16.
-The Chief Justice undertakes to serve notice of the petition upon the Respondent, and inform all parties that the Student Advocacy Office is available to offer assistance. - 17.
-Submission of the P-1 Form constitutes launching an appeal or a petition.
+- 14. Unless expressly indicated otherwise, a duly-completed Form P-1 "Notice of Petition" must be sent by email to the Chief Justice and filed in paper form at the SSMU office no more than five days after: - a. the event that is the cause for the petition; or - b. learning of the event that is the cause for the petition. - 15.
+The Chief Justice undertakes to serve notice of the petition upon the Respondent.

+16. Submission of the P-1 Form constitutes launching an appeal or a petition.